 We believe that by solving problems students get a much better feel for what mathematics is all about, what it can do and how it does it.

-method + answer = solution.
+solution = method + answer

-We believe that there are four steps that you need to go through in solving most mathematical problems.
+There are four steps that you need to go through in solving most mathematical problems.
 These are:

-- Understand and explore the problem;
+- understand and explore the problem

-- Find a strategy;
+- find a strategy

-- Use the strategy to solve the problem;
+- use the strategy to solve the problem

-- Look back and reflect on the solution.
+- look back and reflect on the solution.

 The selection and use of strategies is a part of the process of problem solving.
 An understanding of specific problem solving strategies helps make problems clearer, simpler and more manageable.
 It also helps students develop better problem solving skills.

-- Guess (this includes guess and check, guess and improve);
+- Guess (this includes guess and check, guess and improve)

-- Act it Out (this includes using equipment);
+- Act it Out (this includes using equipment)

 - Draw (this includes drawing pictures and diagrams)